Long-Term Capital Management: Early skepticism

 Despite the fund's prominent leadership and strong growth at LTCM, there were skeptics from the very beginning.
 Investor Seth Klarman believed it was reckless to have the combination of high leverage and not accounting for rare or outlying scenarios.
 Software designer Mitch Kapor, who had sold a statistical program with LTCM partner Eric Rosenfeld, saw quantitative finance as a faith, rather than science.
 Nobel Prize winning economist Paul Samuelson was concerned about extraordinary events affecting the market.
 Economist Eugene Fama found in his research that stocks were bound to have extreme outliers.
-Furthermore, he believed that, because they are subject to discontinuous price changes, real-life markets are inherently more risky than models.
-He became even more concerned when LTCM began adding stocks to their bond portfolio.
+Furthermore, he believed that, because they are subject to discontinuous price changes, real-life markets are inherently riskier than models.
+Fama became even more concerned when LTCM began adding stocks to their bond portfolio.

 Warren Buffett and Charlie Munger were two of the individual investors that Meriwether approached in 1993 to invest in the fund.
 Both analyzed the company but turned down the offer, considering the leverage plan to be too risky.

 Downturn

 Riskier investments starting in 1997

 LTCM's profit percentage for 1996 was 40%.
 However, for 1997, it was "only" 17%, which was actually right at average for hedge funds.
-A big reason was that other companies were by now following LTCM's example.
-And this greater competition left fewer arbitrage opportunities for LTCM themselves.
+A big reason was that other companies were by now following LTCM's example; greater competition left fewer arbitrage opportunities for LTCM themselves.

 As a result, LTCM began investing in emerging-market debt and foreign currencies.
 Some of the major partners, particularly Myron Scholes, had their doubts about these new investments.
-For example, when LTCM took a major position in the Norwegian kroner, Scholes warned that they had no "informational advantage" in this area.
+For example, when LTCM took a major position in the Norwegian krone, Scholes warned that they had no "informational advantage" in this area.

 In June 1998 – which was before the Russian financial crisis – LTCM posted a 10% loss, which was their biggest monthly loss to date.

 1997 Asian financial crisis

-Although 1997 had been a very profitable year for LTCM (27%), the lingering effects of the 1997 Asian crisis continued to shape developments in asset markets into 1998.
+Although 1997 had been a very profitable year for LTCM (17%), the lingering effects of the 1997 Asian crisis continued to shape developments in asset markets into 1998.
 Despite the crisis originating in Asia, its effects were not confined to that region.
 The rise in risk aversion had raised concerns amongst investors regarding all markets heavily dependent on international capital flows, and this shaped asset pricing in markets outside Asia too.